Vocations for young people

 - Are you interested in exploring God’s calling for you in your life?

 - Are you considering an internship or pastoral assistant role?

 - Would you like to live in a small community, exploring and sharing together in prayer, discipleship and ministry?

 - Do you feel called to Christian ministry but don’t know where to start?

-The Diocese of Truro is offering an exciting and fulfilling internship experience for young women and men (18-30ish) who believe that God might be calling them to Christian ministry.
+The Diocese of Truro is offering an exciting and fulfilling ministry experience scheme (internship) for young people (18-30ish) who believe that God might be calling them to Christian ministry.

 THE WAY2 COMMUNITY